Join us in the land of the midnight sun for the second year of AKtive's Backyard Ultra!

 Q. Can I get into Big Dog’s Backyard?

 Yes.
-We are likely to be a bronze ticket race so the winner should be eligible for a spot in a silver ticket race in which a win there will get them to Big Dogs's.
+This year we are a bronze ticket race and the winner will gain a free entry to the silver ticket Banana Slug Backyard (Oregon) in April 2024.
 Also, a qualifying run of at least 24 loops at AKtive’s Backyard will make you eligible for the At-Large list for Big Dog’s Backyard.

 Q. What is a qualifying run for the At-Large list?